the-gorg/wonky/README.md

    █▀ ▀█ █▄█ █  █ █▀▄  █
  Conkys weird terminal cousin
 ```
  Monitor and display various things by reading stdout from
  scripts or programs.
+Have a look at the [example.toml](../main/example.toml) to
+ get started!

  ![Screenshot](/media/wonky.png)

  Currently has 3 component types, indicator, meter and
- seperator.
+ separator.

  ## Meter basic usage: